-While the state of Ohio has not instituted a general eviction moratorium, the Cleveland Municipal Housing Court halted the processing of non-emergency eviction filings as of March 16, 2020.
-This policy reduced filings to near zero until its expiration on June 15, after which filings increased.
+While the state of Ohio did not institute a general eviction moratorium, the Cleveland Municipal Housing Court halted the processing of non-emergency eviction filings on March 16, 2020.
+This policy reduced filings to near zero until its expiration on June 15, 2020, after which filings increased.
 During the summer of 2020, Cleveland also extended the right to counsel for many tenants facing eviction.

 More detail on eviction protections in Ohio can be found on the COVID-19 Housing Policy Scorecard.

-Eviction filings in Cleveland were slightly below average in January and February of this year.1 Filings dropped dramatically in March and were near zero until mid-June, after which filings increased but have remained below historical averages.2
+Eviction filings in Cleveland were slightly below average in January and February 2020.1 Filings dropped dramatically in March and were near zero until mid-June 2020, after which filings increased.2